Explore the Merchant Center

 Included in price is enabled for all Tax Rates in this example.
 This setting makes all the prices for Products in this Tax Category tax inclusive (suitable for countries like the United Kingdom and member states of the European Union).
-The Platform automatically calculates the net prices for these to be shown in the cart together with the tax amount.
+The API automatically calculates the net prices for these to be shown in the cart together with the tax amount.
 If you do not want to show gross prices in your storefront (as is common for B2B, or you want to use a third-party tax calculation service for the United States) then do not enable Included in price for the specific Tax Rate.

 You can assign one Tax Category to your Products to define what tax is applicable for individual Products.